Musical Magic: Benefits of Music in the Classroom and 5 Strategies for Incorporating Music

 If music can both express and elicit emotion, we should be aware that the music we pick for the classroom can have a big impact on students as they work.
 I often play high-energy pop music as students are coming into class; I wouldn’t make the same selection during a test.

-As much as music can set an energetic tone for the class period ahead, it can also be used as a tool to help students stay calm, focused, and in control of their emotions — extremely important in the uncertain, chaotic times we’re living in.
+As much as music can set an energetic tone for the class period ahead, it can also be used to help students stay calm, focused, and in control of their emotions — essential in the uncertain, chaotic times we’re living in.

-Over the course of my career, I’ve become more aware of the different sensory processing issues, anxieties, triggers, and behavioral challenges my students struggle with.
-I don’t claim to be a music therapist at all, but I have found that utilizing some modified music therapy techniques can help students regulate their behavior, create a calm classroom atmosphere, and create meaningful connections to curriculum.
+Throughout my career, I’ve become more aware of the different sensory processing issues, anxieties, triggers, and behavioral challenges my students struggle with.
+I don’t claim to be a music therapist at all, but I have found that utilizing some modified music therapy techniques can help students regulate their behavior, create a calm classroom atmosphere, and create meaningful connections to the curriculum.

-Not only does music help create a sense of calm, it can also:
+Not only does music help create a sense of calm, but it can also:

 • Create a positive learning environment